-Buyer power without true monopsony power-the power to reduce prices by restricting quantity-may indeed benefit consumers through the lower prices the buyer is able to achieve.
-If sellers singly or collectively are pricing above competitive levels, buyer power can push prices down without restricting output, and where these are the facts, consumers are better off.
+Buyer power without true monopsony power - the power to reduce prices by restricting output - may indeed benefit consumers through the lower prices the buyer is able to achieve.
+If input sellers singly or collectively are pricing above competitive levels, buyer power can push prices down without restricting output; and where these are the facts, consumers are better off.
 This may often be the case in the many important markets with flat or downward-sloping supply curves.
 Sellers in those industries may be able to price in excess of marginal cost and, if so, an exercise of buyer power will generally benefit consumers.
-These real-world experiences appear, perhaps not consciously, to motivate the intuition underlying the courts' treatment of buyer conduct as generally benign.
+These real world experiences appear, perhaps not consciously, to motivate the intuition underlying the courts' treatment of buyer conduct as generally benign.

 Monopsony can, however, be a real-world problem in a number of other industries.
 In some cases, the monopsonist's downstream selling market may be competitive.
 If so, downstream effects depend on the availability of substitutes for the monopsonized product.
 On the facts of Weyerhaeuser, for example, Weyerhaeuser was alleged to have monopsonized a regional market for the sale and purchase of trees.
-The downstream market for lumber products, however, was much broader geographically, and Weyerhaeuser's downstream share was too small to affect price or quantity downstream.
+The downstream market for lumber products, however, was much broader geographically; and Weyerhaeuser's downstream share was too small to affect price or quantity.
 If Weyerhaeuser succeeded in restricting output of logs in the regional input market, rival sellers in the broader output market could make up the volume with logs purchased elsewhere.
-(Similarly, in Mandeville Island Farms, the monopsony buyers could have restricted output of the beet sugar they were buying, but the defendants would still have to
+(Similarly, in Mandeville, the monopsony buyers could have restricted output of the beet sugar they were buying; but the defendants would still have to compete against cane sugar in their output markets.)
+If price and quantity downstream are not affected, then downstream consumers will not be harmed.42